lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 ## In 2020 work-life balance became an issue

 Because of pandemic (COVID-19 😓) hundreds of thousands of people all around the world became remote workers.
 Some of them was happier than ever, some of them was devastated.
-As this new situation was a real challenge for many people, I was actually happy.
+While this new situation was a real challenge for many people, I was actually happy.

 As you might already know, I'm a [huge advocate of remote work](/notes/dont-be-that-person/).
 I've been working (in my spare time, besides full-time jobs) as a freelancer with clients from all over the world.
 For the [last couple years](/experience/) I've finally started working remotely full-time which was somewhat my *dream come true* thing.

 If somebody would ask me to self-esteem, I would say that I'm a rather hard working person.
 In 2020 I've worked more than ever.
 But not because I had to, it's because sometimes I've felt that I needed to add those extra hours to achieve something that I will be satisfied with in the end of the day.

 Unfortunately, most issues I've worked on this year was - because of variety of reasons - pretty complicated/difficult (you name it!).
-To achieve progress I've worked longer many times, but I've never complaint about it (as I'm doing such things only when necessary so nobody will have anything to complain about my overall peformance).
+To achieve progress I've worked longer many times, but never complaint about it (as I'm doing such things only when I feel necessary so nobody will have anything to complain about my overall peformance).

-In addition, I've started working [various side projects in my spare time](/projects/).
+In addition, I've started working on [various side projects in my spare time](/projects/).

 So yeah, this was a pretty tough year, in terms of work-life balace.